copsTvFan/cops-episode-guide/guide.md

   anything about the vehicle and she's claims she was not driving.
 She tells the officer her friend was behind the wheel and that her friend has left on foot.
-- (Leon County FL -- 11:59 PM Traffic Stop) Sheriff's Office -- Deputy Mike Punausuia makes a traffic stop.
+- (Leon County, FL -- 11:59 PM Traffic Stop) Sheriff's Office -- Deputy Mike Punausuia makes a traffic stop.
 The driver explains that he was looking for a friends house and was going to make a lane change when he spotted the deputy behind him.
 He questions the driver and asks if he may search the vehicle.